hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 	<td><b>Sherpa</b></td>
  	<td>HP Helion content distribution catalog service provides a mechanism to download the content such as glance images, Heat templates, etc. from the HP Helion CODN and install  the content in the appropriate target such as Glance service etc.<br><br>
 	</td>
-	<td>Sherpa service allows administrators to download content such as software patches and updates from the HP Helion CODN, and apply those to their Helion OpenStack installation. <br><br><a href ="/helion/openstack/services/sherpa/overview/">Learn more </a> HP Helion Sherpa Service</td>
+	<td>Administrators can download content such as software patches and updates from the HP Helion CODN, and apply the downloaded content to their Helion OpenStack installation. <br><br><a href ="/helion/openstack/services/sherpa/overview/">Learn more </a> HP Helion Sherpa Service</td>
 </tr>
 <tr style="background-color: white; color: black;">
 	<td><b>EON services</b></td>